 Need more money?
 Raise Your Prices… That Simple…

-Here’s the deal, big talk out there of recession, banks closing and not willing to lend money and on and on.
-I have to be honest and tell you I really don’t know the half of it because I’m sticking to my word about not reading the newspaper or watching the news anymore.
-Yet, I have to admit that I just got back from my spring vacation where I’ll come clean and say that I did glance at a newspaper while waiting in the President’s Club at the airport to see what the news was reporting about our economy.
-Of course it wasn’t good, and everything was fear and horror, so I quickly put the paper down and went to the Lifestyle section where the news was fluffier and friendlier.
+Here’s the deal: big talk out there of recession, banks closing and not willing to lend money, and on and on.
+I have to be honest and tell you I really don’t know half of it because I’m sticking to my word about not reading the newspaper or watching the news anymore.
+Yet, I have to admit that I just got back from my spring vacation, and I’ll come clean and say that I did glance at a newspaper while waiting in the President’s Club at the airport to see what the news was reporting about our economy.
+Of course, it wasn’t good, and everything was fear and horror, so I quickly put the paper down and went to the Lifestyle section, where the news was fluffier and friendlier.

 Back to my point, because I did have one!
-In times like these, with recession looming, the best thing you can do is raise your prices and look into making an upward shift of who your clients are.
+In times like these, with recession looming, the best thing you can do is raise your prices and look into making an upward shift in who your clients are.
 I just read an article in the New York Times that was all about how entrepreneurs are fearful of raising prices because they’ll lose their clients.
-It was a well written article but I think the point of it to me was backwards.
-The real truth of the matter is raising prices is good, and losing customers is also good, it means that the shift you’re making in your business is working.
-Before you think I’m half crazy, let me explain- If your prices are too low and you’ve made price an issue when attracting customers, guess what- all your customers are going to be price sensitive and probably nickel and dime you to death.
-The real key for you to realize is you’ve attracted this people somehow to your business.
-So what you really need to do is change your client model, get rid of those folks and upgrade your clients.
+It was a well-written article, but I think the point of it to me was backward.
+The real truth of the matter is that raising prices is good, and losing customers is also good; it means that the shift you’re making in your business is working.
+Before you think I’m half crazy, let me explain- If your prices are too low and you’ve made price an issue when attracting customers, guess what- all your customers are going to be price-sensitive and probably nickel and dime you to death.
+The real key for you to realize is you’ve attracted these people somehow to your business.
+So, what you really need to do is change your client model, get rid of those folks, and upgrade your clients.

 More to my point is when I was on vacation in Las Vegas last week.
 The biggest and most valued customer in this town is the mass affluent- people who have lots of money and are not price sensitive.
-These are people who want an experience and want to have fun and are not interested in how much it costs.
+These are people who want to have an experience and have fun but are not interested in how much it costs.

-The real diamond in the rough here is when you have the guts to raise your prices, yes, you will lose clients, yet the diamond here is you won’t need as many clients because you’re now charging more money.
-The other diamond is the clients that stay with you, are mostly likely not price sensitive and are most probably staying because they VALUE you and your product/services.
+The real diamond in the rough here is when you have the guts to raise your prices.
+Yes, you will lose clients, yet the diamond here is that you won’t need as many clients because you’re now charging more money.
+The other diamond is the clients that stay with you, are mostly likely not price sensitive, and are most probably staying because they VALUE you and your product/services.
 (Photo-Me & Harrison in the helicopter)

 The amazing Grand Canyon!